 |WebGL||.HTML||Visrep||WebGL stands for Web Graphics Library.
 This format allows viewing and rotating in any HTML5-compliant browser with no plugins needed, and is suitable for online parts libraries.|

-Many of these files can be read and written by TransMagic products; to see which ones, check out our CAD Formats page.
+Many of these CAD file extensions can be read and written by TransMagic products; to see which ones, check out our CAD Formats page.
 Want to give TransMagic a try?
 Click here to try the free 7-day eval of TransMagic.

 Brep vs Visrep Models – A comparison between Brep and Visrep models which looks at pros and cons of each.